 Probate and Estate Administration …

-If you’re loved one has passed, we will make sure that their wishes are carried out the way they had intended.
+If your loved one has passed, we will make sure that their wishes are carried out the way they had intended.

 Litigation …